kubevela/terraform-controller/DESIGN.md

 - Terraform configuration executor component

-This executor component will perform `terrform init` and `terraform apply`.
+This executor component will perform `terraform init` and `terraform apply`.
 After a cloud resource is successfully provisioned, Terraform state file will be generated.

 This executor is job, which has the ability to retry and auto-recovery from failures.